This post is part of our series of blog posts where we compare actual Helpjuice data, in hopes to help folks with improving their knowledge base.

 After analyzing millions of data points, throughout Helpjuice’s Actual Database, we’ve found some very, what we believe is, fascinating facts.

-This post will focus on the question of: Article word length: Does size matter?
+This post will focus on how to best write knowledge base articles by focusing on the question of article word length: does size matter?

 We took in consideration two data points: articles with under 400 words, and articles over 400 words.
 Which one performed better (more page views, more love, etc.)?